 - Use the showArrowsForMobile parameter to enable/disable the display of page navigation arrows on the mobile version of your webapp.
-The user can navigate pages using the arrows in addition to navigation using the scrubber bar, filmstrip, toc or interactivity. - Use the showArrowsForDesktop parameter to enable/disable the display of page navigation arrows on the desktop version of your webapp.
-The user can navigate pages using the arrows in addition to navigation using the scrubber bar, filmstrip, toc or interactivity.
+The user can navigate pages using the arrows in addition to navigation using the scrubber bar, filmstrip, too or interactivity. - Use the showArrowsForDesktop parameter to enable/disable the display of page navigation arrows on the desktop version of your webapp.
+The user can navigate pages using the arrows in addition to navigation using the scrubber bar, filmstrip, toc or interactivity. - Use the transition parameter to define page transion effects (Fade, Slide and None).

 '''

 "pageNavigation": {

 "showArrowsForMobile": false,

-"showArrowsForDesktop": true
+"showArrowsForDesktop": true,

+"transition": slide

 },

 '''